sharhan-alhassan/build-django-framework/README.md

 The in the  `route` method, you take a path as an argument and in the `wrapper` method, you add this path in the `self.routes` dictionary as a key and the handler as a value

+### What are handlers in Python?
+Handlers take the general form of function:

+    handler(request, response):
+        ...

+Basically, they are functions that handle certain events that they are registered for. [github answer](https://stackoverflow.com/questions/58628653/what-are-handlers-in-python-in-plain-english)

+They are functions that are called when certain events happen

+    @app.route('/home')
+    def home(request, response):
+        reponse.text = "Hello, World"

+`home` function is a handler that gives the message `Hello World` when the url `/home` is called.

-After creating your routes and associating them with the needed handlers, you would realized that if you make a request to a non-existing route, you'll get a: `Internal Server Erro`.
-Back in the console you'll get a message like: `TypeErro: 'NoneType' object is not callable`.
+After creating your routes and associating them with the necessary handlers, you would realized that if you make a request to a non-existing route, you'll get a: `Internal Server Erro`.
+Back in the console you'll get a message like: `TypeError: 'NoneType' object is not callable`.

 Let's create a method that returns a simple `HTTP response` of `Not Found` with a `404 status` code: